 In this post we will be looking how to determine the operating point using a system curve and a static fan curve.
-If you’ve not yet read up on how to read a performance fan curve and know how they are produced, we suggest before reading this post that you familiarise yourself here.
+If you’ve not yet read up on how to read a performance fan curve and know how they are produced, we suggest before reading this post, that you familiarise yourself with fan curves here.

 Why do we need to find the Operating Point?